Wisconsin DPI Requirements for Teachers

 - A measure of the candidate’s oral proficiency

-Certification for Teaching Foreign Languages in Elementary School (FLES)
+Certification for Teaching Global Languages in Elementary School (GLES)

-- The FLES teacher needs to be certified in the specific language and at the grade level(s) being taught.
+The GLES teacher needs to be certified in the specific language and at the grade level(s) being taught.
 Licenses are offered based on the recommendation for certification from an approved program at a college or university.
-Most institutions offer foreign language certification for grades 6-12.
+Most institutions offer global language certification for grades 6-12.
 Licenses are also available, depending on the institution, for grades 1-6,* 1-9,* 9-12, or PreK-12.
 The license says:

 - Elementary (1-6), Language (e.g., French, Japanese, Spanish)

 - Secondary (9-12), Language

 The GLES certification requirements depend on what it is in conjunction with, either an elementary or a secondary certification.
 Routes for GLES certification are:

 Complete an elementary education major (1-6 or 1-8) with a teaching minor in the language (1-6 or 1-9)